-Ahab responded with some faith, saying, "Let not the one who puts on his armor boast like the one who takes it off" meaning that no one knows the future.
+Ahab responded with some faith, saying, "Let not he who girds himself boast as he who loosens," meaning that no one knows the future.
 The one who girds himself has prepared for battle, while the one who loosens has completed it.

 A prophet assured Ahab that if he fought against this king, he would be victorious.
 God allowed this to happen out of His mercy and love, aiming to lead Ahab to repentance.
 Ahab demonstrated his faith by believing the prophet's words and asking whom he would conquer.
-The answer was that Ahab would conquer Syria by God's will.
+The answer was that Ahab would conquer Israel by God's will.